Cardiff United Synagogue: History

 The most architecturally distinguished of the several historic synagogue buildings was the classical/eclectic synagogue in Windsor Place.
 One of the congregation's former buildings was purchased in 1979 and converted into a Hindu temple.
-With the diminution of the Cardiff Jewish community and a drift away from the older neighborhoods, these congregations consolidated in the present, modern building in Cyncoed Gardens, Cyncoed, dedicated by Chief Rabbi Jonathan Sacks in 2003.
+With the diminution of the Cardiff Jewish community and a drift away from the older neighbourhoods, these congregations consolidated in the present, modern building in Cyncoed Gardens, Cyncoed, dedicated by Chief Rabbi Jonathan Sacks in 2003.